Empowering future generations

 How It Works

 Pumped storage facilities rely on gravity to produce energy.
 The system moves water between a lower reservoir and an upper reservoir.
-When renewable energy from wind and solar power is plentiful, this excess energy is used to pump water from the lower reservoir to the upper reservoir.
-Then, when demand for power is high, water is released from the upper reservoir and used to turn hydroelectric turbines to generate on-demand renewable electricity.
-The system is filled with water once, and then re-uses that water, over and over.
-It repeats the cycle, continually storing and dispatching renewable energy.
+When energy on the grid is plentiful, this excess energy is used to pump water from the lower reservoir to the upper reservoir.
+When energy is needed, water is released from the upper reservoir and used to turn hydroelectric turbines to generate on-demand electricity.
+The system is filled with water once, and then reuses that water, over and over, continually repeating this process.

 Project Timeline

-Navajo Nation invited Rye Development to study two pumped storage sites in the western Navajo Nation.
+Navajo Nation invited Rye Development to study pumped storage sites in the western region of the Navajo Nation.

 Navajo Nation issued Rye a permit to study the potential impacts of the projects.

-Rye is conducting feasibility studies and meeting with local Navajo Nation chapters and elected officials.
+Rye conducted feasibility studies and met with local Navajo Nation chapters and elected officials.